dentarg/auth0-blog/_posts/2017-11-02-developing-real-time-apps-with-meteor.markdown

 **Meteor** is a project backed by the _Meteor Development Group_ company.
 They are friends of the open source community.
 The _MDG_ group also manages [Apollo](http://dev.apollodata.com), the flexible production ready GraphQL client for React and Native apps.
 Meteor as a JavaScript platform has built a community around it over the years.
 Currently, there is a [discussion forum](https://forums.meteor.com), [Stack Overflow channel](http://stackoverflow.com/questions/tagged/meteor), and [Atmosphere - a repository of community packages](https://atmospherejs.com).
 In addition, there is a community-curated list of meteor packages and resources on GitHub known as [Awesome Meteor](https://github.com/Urigo/awesome-meteor).

+There are several websites and applications that run on Meteor.
+A few of them are [Favro - a collaboration app](https://www.favro.com/), [Reaction commerce - OSS platform for e-commerce sites](https://reactioncommerce.com/), [Oculus Health](https://www.oculushealth.com/) and [Game Raven - An online gaming community](https://gameraven.com/).

 ## Meteor Features

-KeystoneJS provides a standardized set of components that allows developers to build web applications quickly with JavaScript.
-It has a number of features that makes it a worthy framework to consider when looking for a good tool for your next project.
+Meteor provides a lot out of the box.
+It ships with a lot of features that makes it worthy to consider when looking for a framework for your next project.

 * **Session Management** : KeystoneJS ships with session management and authentication features out of the box.
 * **Routing**: KeystoneJS provides a router that allows you to express how your web application or API routes should look like.